bjornsturmberg/NumBAT/docker_notes.md

 Using NumBAT with docker
 ========================

 Start by obtaining the docker image and source code.
-Pull the docker image
+Pull the docker image:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 docker pull morblockdock/numbat
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The docker image can be run simply with
+The docker image can be run simply with:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 docker run -it morblockdock/numbat bash